krmohammed/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 ---

-## Specifics fo this infrastructure
+## Specifics of this infrastructure
 ### Server
 A **server** is a computer or system that provides services or resources to other computers, known as clients, over a network.